Hanoi is one of my new favorite places. Everyone told me it would be awesome, and they were right.

 Even more things I saw in Hanoi

-People washing the sidewalks outside their shops by pouring a bucket of water and sweeping.
+• People cleaning the sidewalks outside their shops with buckets and broomsticks.

-A whole street for fabric supplies (elastics, sequins).
+• A whole street for fabric supplies (elastics, sequins, feathers).

 What about Saigon?

-As hinted at by the use of parentheses in this post’s title, Ho Chi Minh City (locally Saigon) was not nearly as interesting as Hanoi.
+As hinted at by the parentheses in this post’s title, Ho Chi Minh City (locally Saigon) was not nearly as interesting as Hanoi.